No Way! The Bull Case for PayPal Stock Doesn't Hold Up Under Scrutiny.

-PayPal‘s (NASDAQ:PYPL) investors have had a less-than-stellar year in 2023.
+PayPal’s (NASDAQ:PYPL) investors have had a less-than-stellar year in 2023.
 Will 2024 be a turnaround year?
-Anything’s possible, but we’re assigning a “D” grade to PYPL stock and don’t consider it a compelling value right now.
+Anything’s possible, but I don’t consider it a compelling value right now.

 If the bullish argument for PayPal stock is based on the company’s value proposition, that argument will quickly fall apart.
 As Bank of America analyst Jason Kupferberg points out, 2024 will be a transitional year for PayPal as the company has a new CEO and a new chief financial officer (CFO).
 This suggests uncertainty, and investors should wait until there’s a clear, convincing case to invest in PayPal.